18 Sights in Syracuse, Italy (with Map and Images)

 Ipogeo di piazza Duomo Jerome Bon / CC BY 2.0

-The hypogeum of Piazza Duomo, located in Syracuse, is an underground path that from the highest point of Ortigia, or from Piazza del Duomo, then appears at the Foro Italico where the walls of the Marina are located.
+The hypogeum of Piazza Duomo, located in Syracuse, is an underground path that from the highest point of Ortigia, or from Piazza del Duomo, then emerges at the Foro Italico where the walls of the Marina are located.

 Wikipedia: Ipogeo di piazza Duomo (IT)